demperor1/-Palmora-Group-HR-Analysis-/README.md

 - Calculate the total amount to be paid to individual employees (salary inclusive of bonus)
 - Total amount to be paid out per region and company-wide

+## Implementation Details
+All data transformations and calculations were done in Power Query (M Language), not DAX.
+### Power Query Steps:
+Merge EmployeeData with BonusRules using the Rating column.
+### Bonus Calculation:
+BonusAmount = [Salary] * [BonusPercent]
+TotalPay = [Salary] + [BonusAmount]

+## Insights for Management
+Highlighted departments and regions with gender pay gaps.
+Identified compliance gaps in manufacturing pay.
+Showed data-driven bonus allocation to support fair compensation.
+Visual dashboards help explore HR trends by slicing filters.